lamzin-andrey/personalsite/j/landcache/readme.md

 2 Add in begin html code all pages your site code:
   <script src="/js/landcacherswinstaller.js"></script>
-You can copy it script as inline script, it provide best work cacher.
+You can copy it script code as inline, it provide best work cacher.

 3 Create javascript class, extends LandCacheClient (like as class defined in concrete_cache_client_example.js)

-4 Use webpack or gulp or "pure babel" for compile land_cache_client.js and  your_concrete_cache_client.js and add it in your result bundle.
+4 Use webpack or gulp or "simply babel" for compile land_cache_client.js and  your_concrete_cache_client.js and add it in your result bundle.

 5 In start point your js app add initalization CacheClient like as

   let cacheClient = new YourCacheClient();

-(If you do not want use messages about updates and first caching in your site, you can use ConcreteCacheClientExample.js as YourConcreteCacheClient.js)
+(If you do not want use messages about updates and first caching in your site, you can use ConcreteCacheClientExample as YourConcreteCacheClient)